concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 ### Redux Modules > Reducer

-- The Reducer specifies how the applications state changes in response to an action.
+- The reducer specifies how the applications state changes in response to an action.

 ---